Updated on May 12, 2021

 The World Health Organization (WHO) is keeping up with research that is being done in hospitals and labs in response to COVID-19, including studies that look at anti-malarial drugs (chloroquine and its derivative, hydroxy-chloroquine) for treatment and/or prevention.
 Currently there is not enough evidence to say whether these medicines work for treating patients with COVID-19 or preventing people from getting COVID-19.

-The research will show us in the next few weeks how the drugs work in treating COVID-19.
-Doctors will review the evidence to see if the drugs help.
 If you have COVID-19, you should consult your doctor about the drugs you should take to manage your symptoms.

 Adapted from sources: https://www.who.int/news-room/q-a-detail/malaria-and-the-covid-19-pandemic